Danish soldiers training an Iraqi brigade at the Al Asad base in Iraq. Photo: Danish Defence.

-ISIL also represents a significant regional terrorist threat and a threat to Danish as well as international security, since ISIL recruits and inspires Western citizens.
+Despite the fact that ISIL has lost control over its physical territory, the group still poses a very real threat regionally as well as against Danish and international security, since ISIL recruits and inspires Western citizens.
 ISIL seems to be increasingly resorting to terrorist attacks outside of Iraq and Syria, and thus poses a more direct threat to countries such as Denmark.

 The Danish contribution